Equality, Diversity and Inclusion

 - We have formed a D&I panel who will review the policies and processes in place to eliminate discrimination and reinforce The Data Shed’s commitment to providing equality and fairness.

-- Every line manager must complete mandatory Mental Health course and every Shedder must complete Diversity, Equality and Inclusion training within 3 months of joining the company.
+- Every line manager must complete mandatory Mental Health training and every Shedder must complete Diversity, Equality and Inclusion training within 3 months of joining the company.

-- We are part of the following charters and initiatives to better enhance our teams understanding of local resources and way we can support both new and existing Shedders:
+- We are part of the following charters and initiatives to better enhance our teams understanding of local resources and ways we can support both new and existing Shedders:

 - Tech Talent Charter